-This exercise can be done from the leader to their direct reports, or the team can all give each other clovers of praise.
+Besides this, the exercise can be done from the leader to their direct reports, or the team can all give each other clovers of praise.

-Below is a clover I gave to my amazing Executive Assistant, Camille.
+By the same token, below is a clover I gave to my amazing Executive Assistant, Camille.

 About the Author: Leigh Ann Rodgers, Founder of Better Teams and Forward, is an IAF Certified Professional Facilitator with 20 years of experience in the human development field.
 Leigh Ann is a skilled meeting facilitator, trainer, and coach working across the globe to help leaders cultivate teams that are happy and high-performing.